jdumont01/GaltonBoard/GaltonBoardSimilationCode/README.md

 ## Intended Audiences
 ### Users
-Users should be familiar with the basics of combinatorics or just enjoy playing a guessing game of where the ball will land.
+Users should be familiar with the basics of combinatorics or just enjoy playing a guessing game.
 ### Development
 Python 3.9.1 and PyQT5 were used to develop the simulation.
 ## Getting Stared with the Galton Board simulator